bitquery/explorer/README.md

 - In docker-compose folder, execute `docker-compose up` command via terminal.
 If you on Windows, make sure Docker service for windows is running.

+### Known issues

+If you see `Unable to load application: KeyError: key not found: "data"'` error when Puma starts, it means one of your API keys either corrupted or not provided.

 ## Installation

 Explorer is a typical [Ruby on Rails](https://rubyonrails.org/) project.